Diagnostics

 Why does my VW Golf have a check engine light and loss of power?

 Loss of power combined with a check engine light on a Golf almost always means the car has entered limp mode due to a turbocharger fault (P0299), an EGR issue (P0401), or a fuel system problem.
-Check for boost leaks (cracked pipes) first — they are the most common and cheapest fix.
+Check for boost leaks (cracked pipes) first — they are the most common and cheapest fix on the GTI.
+Limp mode is recoverable: pull over, turn the engine off for 30 seconds, restart, and drive gently to a shop.

 Is the VW Golf MK7 timing chain issue covered by warranty?

 VW issued TSB 00.14 for the EA888 Gen 3 timing chain tensioner issue.
-Vehicles produced before a specific VIN cutoff may be eligible for extended warranty coverage even beyond the standard warranty period.
-Check with an authorized VW dealer and provide your VIN.
+Vehicles produced before a specific VIN cutoff (typically 2015-2017 MK7 Golfs and GTIs) may be eligible for extended warranty coverage even beyond the standard 4-year / 50,000-mile new vehicle warranty.
+Check with an authorized VW dealer and provide your VIN — multiple owners have had this repair covered after the dealer initially quoted full out-of-pocket cost.

 Download on the App Store